binkiklou/pilang/language.md

 a:int[3;3]->0
 b:range(3)
 ```

-Variables are mutable but their size is constant
+Variables store their arrays, they do not hold reference to it.
+As such their size is immutable.
+It will be possible to have structures with sizes that can change, but I have not thought of  an elegant way to make that work yet.